 Sacred Heart Pioneers (2-3) at Merrimack Warriors (0-0)

-The Sacred Heart Pioneers and the Merrimack Warriors meet Thursday in college basketball action from Hammel Court.
+The Sacred Heart Pioneers and the Merrimack Warriors meet in college basketball action from Hammel Court on Friday afternoon.

 The Sacred Heart Pioneers come into this one looking to bounce back after falling to 2-4 on the year thanks to a 97-90 loss to Merrimack on Thursday.
 Tyler Thomas leads the Pioneers in scoring and assists by posting an average of 19.4 PPG and 3.6 APG to go along with his 5.2 RPG this season while Aaron Clarke is 2nd in scoring with 12.3 PPG along with 2.8 APG to make up the pair of double-digit scorers for Sacred Heart up to this point in the year.
 Matas Spokas has 9.5 PPG and 3.5 RPG while Bryce Johnson has a team-high 8.5 RPG and 6.8 PPG and Cantavio Dutreil has 8.2 RPG in just over 18 minutes per game this season.
 As a team, Sacred Heart is averaging 71.2 PPG on 38.7% shooting from the field, 32.1% from 3-point range and 69.4% from the foul line while allowing opposing teams to average 81.5 PPG on 48.3% shooting from the field and 31.4% from 3-point range this season.